4W4I5/Semester-6-Notes/Ethical Hacking/Finals Prep/Finals Prep Notes.md

 - **Defending Against DHCP Attacks**
     - **DHCP Snooping**: Filters untrusted DHCP messages and maintains a binding database of legitimate DHCP transactions.
     - **Port Security**: Limits the number of MAC addresses to mitigate attacks.
-- **ARP Poisoning**
+- **ARP Poisoning** -> Uses MAC flooding to turn a switch into a hub, enabling packet sniffing.
     - **ARP Spoofing**:
-        - Sends forged ARP packets to associate attacker's MAC address with the IP of a legitimate user.
+        - Sends forged ARP packets to associate attacker's MAC address with the IP of a legitimate user to intercept traffic intended for them.
     - **Consequences**: Enables session hijacking, data interception, man-in-the-middle attacks, and more.
 - **Defending Against ARP Poisoning**
     - **Dynamic ARP Inspection (DAI)**: Validates ARP packets against trusted IP-to-MAC bindings.